kdu4108/brunoflow/README.md

 ## Using Brunoflow
-To use Brunoflow immediately, clone the repo and then run `pip install -e .`.
+To use Brunoflow immediately, clone the repo and then run `pip install -e .` in a Python3.9+ environment..
 Ideally, do this in a fresh conda environment!
 Since this is an editable install, you should be able to edit files directly and then those changes should automatically update when you use the library.

 ### Example code
 ```